No collection of photos of Cuba would be complete without some of the classic cars in Havana, for which the country is famous.

 No matter where you go in Havana, these classic cars are part of the landscape, and they paint as vivid a flashback to other times as do the colours of the renovated buildings.

-This car, with its roughly panel beaten doors is carefully stopped from rolling off while parked, by cobblestones under the wheels.
+This car, with its roughly panel beaten doors is carefully stopped from rolling off while parked by cobblestones wedged under the wheels

 These Clasicos are usually taxis, formerly only for Cubans.

 In former times if you are riding and were stopped, you were asked to produce your Carnet or ID Card.
-Without one you'll will be thrown out.
+Without one you'd be thrown out.
 Foreigners were supposed to take the more modern vehicles.
 The driver probably didn't have such an easy fate if found carrying a non-Cuban.

 The locals are used to the collective ride, and the driver of a classic car in Havana usually wants to cram in as many people as is possible.